alsvike/One-Click-Rotation/README.md

 ## Planned Features for Gamers

-- Ability to delete configurations when no longer needed.
+- Ability to edit configurations when needed.
 - Support for mouse buttons as triggers or action keys for advanced gameplay setups.
 - Link macros to specific games, ensuring they only run when the game is active.